 Secondary causes of a low cortisol level

 As mentioned, the amount of cortisol that you make in the adrenal glands is controlled by another hormone called ACTH.
 This is made in the pituitary gland.
 If you have a low level of ACTH, your adrenals make too little cortisol.
 Strictly speaking, this is not a condition of the adrenals, and is not classed as Addison's disease.
-However, it causes similar symptoms and is called secondary hypoadrenalism.
+However, it causes similar symptoms and is called secondary hypoadrenalism, or secondary adrenal insufficiency.
 Causes of a low ACTH level include:

 - Some disorders of the pituitary gland, which can cause a lack of ACTH (along with other pituitary hormones).
 For example, tumours, injury, surgery, radiotherapy or infection.